octobercms/docs/backend-forms.md

             female: Female
             male: Male

-Balloon selectors support three ways of defining the options, exactly like the [dropdown field type](#field-dropdown).
+Balloon selectors support the same methods for defining the options as the [dropdown field type](#field-dropdown).

 <a name="field-checkbox"></a>
 ### Checkbox